yandex-cloud/docs/en/compute/concepts/vm-metadata.md

 Information about VM instances is stored on the metadata server.
 You can request metadata from [inside](../operations/vm-info/get-info.md#inside-instance) or [outside](../operations/vm-info/get-info.md#outside-instance) an instance using the API or CLI.

-Metadata is used by programs that are run when the VM starts.
-For example, to make a list of users or specify a public SSH key to connect to the VM.
+Metadata is used by programs that are run when the VM starts (for example, to make a list of users or specify a public SSH key to connect to the VM).

 {% include [vm-metadata](../../_includes/vm-metadata.md) %}